Can gum recession be reversed naturally without surgery? Yes they can! However, let's first understand a few things about gingival recession.

-Gums are made up of soft tissue that covers up the bones in the mouth.
-The gums help to hold the teeth in place.
-The gums also cover the roots of teeth and protect them from damage.
+Gums are made up of soft tissue that covers up the jaw bones in the mouth.
+The gum ligaments and tissue help to hold the teeth in place.
+They also cover the roots of teeth and protect them from damage.
 Sometimes, due to gum disease or infections, the gums begin to recede.
 They pull or shrink back and the roots of the teeth can be exposed.
 When the roots of the teeth are exposed they are open to infection and will become very sensitive.

-So you want to know how to reverse receding gums?
-Before looking at some common sense tips, it is vitally important that you understand the root cause.
+So you want to know how to reverse receding gums naturally?
+Before looking at some common sense tips, it is vitally important that you identify the root cause.

 Before we can discuss the reversal of receding gums, we must first identify the causes of gum recession.
-Gums can begin to recede due to a number of causes.
+Gum tissue can begin to recede due to a number of causes.
 Once we understand the causes, we can begin to reverse the condition and restore that beautiful smile.

 Brushing too hard with a hard-bristled brush.

 Over Aggressive brushing with the wrong brush can wear away your gum tissue.
 Instead use a soft-bristled brush and brush in a circular motion.

 Poor oral hygiene.

 Teeth should be gently but thoroughly brushed.
 Aggressive brushing can lead to receding gums.
 Use a soft bristled brush and be careful to avoid damaging tender delicate gum tissue.
 Brush in a small circular motion and consider using a smaller headed toothbrush.
 Many electric toothbrushes do this for you so all you do is hold the brush and move it around in your mouth.
 Do this after each and every meal for best results.